I offer one-to-one and couples counselling sessions.

 I qualified with a Diploma in Therapeutic Counselling from Coleg Gwent in 2018.

-I studied Systemic Theory and Practice (family therapy) at the University of Bath (Foundation level).
+I studied Systemic Theory and Practice (family therapy) at the University of Bath (Foundation level) in 2019.

-I am currently working towards a Postgraduate Diploma in Integrative Counselling and Psychotherapy at the University of South Wales.
+I was awarded a Postgraduate Diploma in Integrative Counselling and Psychotherapy at the University of South Wales in 2021.

 I have recently completed specialist training in Online and Telephone Work and Couples Counselling.